Frequently Asked Questions

 best rate for me?

-A. The current low rate for all residential and business accounts is 3.9¢.
+A. The current rate for all residential and business accounts is 6.9¢.

 Some restrictions apply to corporate accounts and to sole proprietorships